CBonnell/draft-housley-lamps-macaddress-on/draft-housley-lamps-macaddress-on.md

 ## Name Constraints Processing

-The MACAddress otherName obeys the general rules for otherName constraints in RFC 5280, Section 4.2.1.10.
+The MACAddress otherName follows the general rules for otherName constraints in RFC 5280, Section 4.2.1.10.
 A name constraints extension MAY impose permittedSubtrees and excludedSubtrees on id‑on‑MACAddress.

-Constrained subtrees are matched by comparing the entire MAC address prefixes are not supported.
+If the OCTET STRING in the base field of a GeneralSubtree is shorter than the subject’s MACAddress value, a relying party MUST compare only those left‑most octets present in the base.
+Thus the base acts as a left‑most prefix.

+- If base and subject are the same length, an exact match is required.
+- If base is longer than the subject value, the names do not match.

+The first octet of a MAC address contains two flag bits.

+- I/G bit (bit 0) – 0 = unicast, 1 = multicast.
+Multicast prefixes are never OUIs.
+- U/L bit (bit 1) – 0 = universal (IEEE‑assigned), 1 = local.

+These flags let implementations exclude multicast and local prefixes but still cannot prove that a 24‑bit value is an IEEE‑registered OUI; 36‑bit CIDs share the same first 24 bits, and enterprises MAY deploy pseudo‑OUIs.
+CAs MUST include only prefixes the subscriber legitimately controls (registered OUI or CID).
+Before issuing a certificate that contains a MACAddress or a name constraint based on such a prefix, the CA MUST verify that control—for example, by consulting the IEEE registry or reviewing manufacturer documentation.

 # Security Considerations